Washington, D.C. surrogacy laws & gestational process guidelines

 Pre-birth parentage orders are permitted in the District of Columbia for intended parents, regardless of marital status, sexual orientation, or the genetic relationship to the child.
 Pre-birth orders do not go into effect until the moment of birth, which is common in most states.
 In order to obtain a pre-birth order, the intended parent or the surrogate must be a legal resident of D.C., the intended parents or the surrogate must have resided in D.C. for at least one year preceding the filing of the petition, or the child must be born in D.C.

-Same-Sex Surrogacy in the District of Columbia
+Same Sex surrogacy in the District of Columbia

 Q: Is Same-Sex Surrogacy Legal in the District of Columbia?